Memory-Efficient LLM Pretraining via Minimalist Optimizer Design: Introduction

 \section{Introduction}

 Adaptive optimizers such as RMSProp~\citep{hinton2012neural}, Adam~\citep{kingma2015adam} are the default optimizers for large-scale attention-based deep neural networks, particularly large language models (LLMs).
 While effective, these optimizers incur significant memory overhead due to their reliance on maintaining both first- and second-moment estimates of the gradient, which are also known as {\it optimizer states}.
-For example, Adam requires storing two additional tensors per parameter tensor, tripling the memory usage compared to vanilla stochastic gradient descent (SGD).
+Specifically, Adam requires storing two additional gradient states per parameter, tripling the memory usage compared to vanilla stochastic gradient descent (SGD).

-On the other hand, despite its superior memory efficiency, the vanilla SGD performs poorly when applied directly in LLM training, due to the absence of adaptive scaling in the update step (See Figure \ref{fig:sgd_not_work} for experiment results, also see \cite{zhao2025deconstructing,zhang2020adaptive}).
+On the other hand, despite its superior memory efficiency, the vanilla SGD performs poorly when applied directly to LLM training, due to the absence of adaptive scaling in the update step (See Figure \ref{fig:sgd_not_work} for experiment results, also see \cite{zhao2025deconstructing,zhang2020adaptive}).
 This has motivated a wave of recent research focused on developing memory-efficient alternatives to Adam that aim to retain its performance while reducing memory consumption.
-These include compression-based algorithms such as GaLore~\citep{zhao2024galore} and Adam-Mini~\citep{zhang2024adammini}, as well as novel designs such as Muon~\citep{jordan2024muon}, Sophia~\citep{liu2024sophia}, SGD-SaI~\citep{xu2024no}, Scion \cite{pethick2025scion} and SWAN~\citep{ma2024swan}.
-These approaches often introduce new algorithmic components—such as different forms of gradient normalization, momentum variants, or second-order approximations—and combine them in various ways.
+These include compression-based algorithms such as GaLore~\citep{zhao2024galore}, Fira \cite{chen2024fira} and APOLLO \cite{zhu2025apollo}.
+Novel optimizers, such as Muon~\citep{jordan2024muon}, Scion \citep{pethick2025scion} and SWAN~\citep{ma2025swan}, also by design require less memory than Adam.
+These approaches often introduce new algorithmic components—such as different forms of gradient normalization, whitening and rescaling, momentum variants—and combine them in various ways.

-However, despite the growing literature on memory-efficient optimizers, there has been no systematic study to identify which specific algorithmic components or techniques are most essential for designing highly-performed yet minimal-memory optimizers.
+However, despite the growing literature on memory-efficient optimizers, there has been no systematic study to identify which specific algorithmic components or techniques are most essential for designing highly performant yet minimal-memory optimizers.
 For instance, are both first- and second-order momentum terms strictly necessary for effective training?
 Among the many forms of gradient normalization, which subset of them strike the best trade-off between performance, memory, and computational cost?
 In the absence of such a principled investigation, it remains unclear how to balance optimizer complexity against memory savings.

 This motivates our central research question: